nicholasorenrawlings/glue/README.markdown

 Now, let's configure Apache.
 Glue requires `mod_rewrite` for pretty-URLs.
 Copy the `setup.htaccess` file to `.htaccess` in the same directory.
 (If your web host does not allow `.htaccess` files, you will have to ask them to enable `AllowOverride All`.)

-If your new site is based in a subfolder of a domain, e.g. `http://example.com/sub/folder/` is the index, edit the `RewriteBase`:
+If your new site is based in a subfolder of a domain, e.g. `http://example.com/sub/folder/` is the base URL, edit the `RewriteBase`:

-    RewriteBase /sub/folder/
+    RewriteBase /sub/folder

-Otherwise, leave it as is.
+Otherwise, leave it as the default of `/`.

 By default, this `.htaccess` file hides all paths starting with `setup.` and `README` and anything within the folders `private/` and `includes/` from direct access.
 You can put PHP libraries in those folders, for example, and they will not be directly accessible from the web.
 You can change this by editing the following line in `.htaccess`: